deivid-rodriguez/byebug/GUIDE.md

 well if it is to be useful.
 In this respect, using byebug may help you understand Ruby better.

-We've already seen two examples of such differences.
-One difference is the fact that we stop on method definitions or `def`'s and that is because these are in fact executable statements.
+We've already seen one such difference: the fact that we stop on method definitions or `def`'s and that is because these are in fact executable statements.
 In other compiled languages this would not happen because that's already been done when you compile the program (or in Perl when it scans in the program).
-The other difference we saw was our inability to show call stack parameter types without having made arrangements for byebug to track this.
-In other languages call stack information is usually available without asking assistance of the debugger (in C and C++, however, you generally have to ask the compiler to add such information.).

 In this section we'll consider some other things that might throw off new users to Ruby who are familiar with other languages and debugging in them.

 * Bouncing Around in Blocks (iterators)
 * No Parameter Values in a Call Stack